ncphillips/ncphi.com/content/blog/jobs-to-be-done.md

 * It's important to make it clear what job your product is meant to be hired for.
 If you don't, people will come back and claim that you have a crummy product.
 * It's not so much the specific tactics you use as the questions that you try to answer
 * Look for the non-consumption situations; for places where people opt to not hire anything for a job because all the existing candidates are inadequate
 * Sales data is incomplete.
-The purchase is only half
+The purchase is the initial hire, but customer's re-hire your product every time they use it.
+A product that is bought but never used will not be terribly successful.
+Just ask the Italian Seasoning that has been sitting unopened in my cupboard for the last 4 years.

 ## Resources